 Assignment 2 (30%)

-In this assignment, you will act as a maintainer of the package, fixing problems that have been reported by users.
+In this assignment, you will act as a maintainer of the package, fixing five problems that have been reported by users.

-5. Close the issue.
+6. Close the issue.

 In some cases, the problem reported may highlight a weakness in the package beyond the immediate issue.
 In these cases, you should also address the underlying weakness, and explain what you have done in the issue.